ColdSauce/Captor/README.md

 If you would like to contribute, check out the issues of this repo and try to fix one!

 ##What is this?
   Automatic subtitles for the deaf using Google Cardboard.
+You can check out a video demo of it [here](https://www.youtube.com/watch?v=7iE2NuSeD9c)

 Built at YHack 2014 by Stefan, Fisher, Sashank and Alex.